Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Vendor coordination

-Some inherited homes have deferred maintenance or systems that need review.
+Some inherited homes have deferred maintenance or systems that have not been evaluated recently.

 • Roof condition